fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 If you are streaming locally from the same network of Olares:

-1. Open Moonlight.
+1. Open Moonlight on your streaming device.
-2. Click to enter your steam host, and then click **Steam** to enter the Steam Big Screen mode and play.
+2. Click your steam host, and then click the Steam icon to enter the Steam Big Screen mode and play.

    ![Stream game](/images/manual/tutorials/stream-success.png#bordered)